benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

         libtcl8.6.dylib
         libtk8.6.dylib
         ```
-    * Now navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents"
+    * Now navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents".
-    * Then, go to "Contents" -> "Resources" -> "lib"
+    * Then, go to "Contents" -> "Resources" -> "lib".
     * Paste the three .dylib files you just copied into this "lib" folder.<br />

 You can now exit out of all *Finder* windows.
 You should now be able to run the *Time Stamper* application (.app) as a standalone program that does not require any external libraries.
 Congratulations, you have successfully built the *Time Stamper* program from the source code on a *Mac*.